-Contributions, which include unconditional promises to give (pledges), are recognized as revenues in the period promised.
-The Center considers all contributions available for unrestricted use, unless specifically restricted by the donor or due in future periods, in which case they are recorded as temporarily restricted revenue.
-Contributions with donor-imposed restrictions that are met in the same year as received are reported as unrestricted net assets.
+Contributions, which include pledges, are recognized as revenues in the period promised.
+The Center considers all contributions available for unrestricted use, unless specifically restricted by the donor or due in future periods, in which case they are recorded as restricted revenue.
+Contributions with donor-imposed restrictions that are met in the same year as received are reported as net assets without donor restrictions.
 Allowances are provided for amounts estimated to be uncollectible.